anthemion-org/ogle-web/README.md

 The class name also makes it easy to find the comments and methods associated with your data, and the places where it may have been instantiated.
 IDEs like VSCode display some of this information when you mouse over class names, and they can offer code completion when you’re referencing class members.
 Incidentally, where do you comment the members of your plain object?
 I know, _JavaScript developers don’t write comments_.

-Typescript interfaces can provide some of these advantages, but they describe the requirements of a _system_ (by restricting the arguments that may be passed through a given parameter, for instance) rather than metadata that attaches to and describes a specific _object_.
+Typescript interfaces can provide some of these advantages, but they describe the requirements of a _system_ (by restricting the arguments that may be passed through a given parameter, for instance).
+Classes, by contrast, produce metadata that attaches to and describes specific _objects_.
+Both are useful, but these are not the same.

 Finally, classes — and more specifically, prototypal inheritance — provide efficient support for method APIs by allowing a single set of method instances to be shared throughout the class.
 Methods can be attached directly to plain objects, but this causes separate instances to be allocated _for every object_.
 Even `bind` creates a new function instance, one that wraps the function from which it was called.
 This could waste a lot of memory, and it is also very slow.
 This project requires high performance in the word search, so I tested a number of ‘fancy object’ creation strategies in the Pt2 module, which is used extensively in that search.
 The first two allow methods to target the object with `this`, while the last captures object state in a closure, making `this` unnecessary: